Moonpig/tech-test-dotnet-backend/readme.md

    - ensured all the acceptance criteria was reflected in the unit tests.

 Q3.
 What further steps would you take to improve the solution given more time?

+   - implement try, catch blocks in the code to ensure any exceptions are caught and accurate error messages are returned to the caller.

+   - Given more time I would return accurate httpstatuscodes to ensure missing data returns a 404 and any exceptions return the correct error not a generic
+     500 bad request.

+   - implement error logging so any errors are logged in the database to be looked at and root causes diagnosed.

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
 (Your answer does not have to be related to this problem)

+   - GraphQL excites me with the possibilities this can offer

+   - picking up node.js a new server side runtime interests me.

+   - exploring AWS and understanding the similarities and differences to Azure interests me

+   - Making better use of message brokers with message queues is interesting too, I've had some exposure with Azure Service Bus but would like to explore this further.

 ## Request and Response Examples